How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 When it comes to satisfying their target audience, most content marketers fall short.
 Why?
 It’s because they find it difficult to understand the reader’s search intent.

-Fortunately, the SERP’s “people also ask” feature can help.
 People ask Google questions that they would never ask in a survey or on social media.
 Looking at these questions reveals a wealth of inspiration that can be used at any stage of the content creation process.

-People also ask boxes – Find out what questions your audience is asking Google and help them answer them.
+People also ask boxes – Find out what questions your audience is asking Google

-Google’s search results pages are constantly changing.
-New elements and sections provide opportunities for organic traffic.
 “People also ask,” for example, is one of the most useful.
 It’s a separate section on the results page that displays users’ questions about the query.
 The questions people also ask in search results truly reveal the actual users’ intent behind the search.

 43% of SERPs have People also ask (PAA) boxes.